A common question I get asked is; “Can two personality reports be the same?”

 What to do when faced with two identical reports

 Step 1 – The first thing to do is look at each PeopleMaps Map and the Gauges.
 The Map is the highest resolution and if there are subtle differences in personality, the Map will highlight them.
+However, you may still encounter people with identical maps.
+No system operates on a resolution of 7 Billion and PeopleMaps operates to a higher resolution than most professional profiling systems.

 Step 2 – The second step is to identify which statements each user agrees or disagrees with.
 It’s very unlikely that two people will agree or disagree with the same statements.